arslanmusaddiq/1DT308-Introductory-Project/labs/0_getting_started.md

 WARNING! "**Be gentle on hardware** when plugging and unplugging from the USB connector.
 Whilst the USB connector is soldered and is relatively strong, if it breaks  it can be very difficult to fix."

 ### Step 2.
 Software setup
- * Download and install Atom.io
+ * Download and install VSCode
- * Install PyMakr plugin in Atom.io (using the package manager, settings Packages)
+ * Install PyMakr plugin in VScode (using the Extensions manager)

 ### Step 3.
-Make sure the LoPy board is connected to a computer with Atom and PyMkr installed.
+Make sure the LoPy board is connected to a computer with your IDE and PyMkr installed.

 When the board is properly setup you can run micropython code directly on it using the pymakr-console.
 The output from the commands are sent to the computer so that you can interact with the board.